 - 7.10.1.
-Subject to clause 7.10.2, a Market Participant other than Western Power must comply with: - (a) subject to paragraph (b), its Resource Plan; - (b) if a Dispatch Instruction has been issued for a Registered Facility for a Trading Interval, the most recently issued Dispatch Instruction applicable to the Registered Facility for the Trading Interval; and - (c) a direction given to the Market Participant under clause 7.6.11. - 7.10.2.
+Subject to clause 7.10.2, a Market Participant other than the Electricity Generation Corporation must comply with: - (a) subject to paragraph (b), its Resource Plan; - if a Dispatch Instruction has been issued for a Registered Facility for a Trading Interval, the most recently issued Dispatch Instruction applicable to the Registered Facility for the Trading Interval; and - (c) a direction given to the Market Participant under clauses 7.6 or 7.10.7(a). - 7.10.2.
 A Market Participant is not required to comply with clause 7.10.1 if such compliance would endanger the safety of any person, damage equipment, or breach any applicable law. - 7.10.3.
-Where a Market Participant cannot meet its Resource Plan, Dispatch Instruction or direction given under clause 7.6.11, as applicable, it must inform System Management as soon as practicable. - 7.10.4.
+Where a Market Participant cannot meet its Resource Plan, Dispatch Instruction, or direction given under clauses 7.6 or 7.10.7(a), as applicable, it must inform System Management as soon as practicable.

+- 7.10.4.
 System Management must monitor the behaviour of Market Participants with Registered Facilities to assess whether they are complying with clause 7.10.1 in accordance with its Monitoring and Reporting Protocol. - 7.10.5.
-Where System Management considers that a Market Participant has not complied with clause 7.10.1 in relation to any of its Registered Facilities in a manner that: - (a) threatens Power System Security or Power System Reliability; - (b) would require System Management to issue instructions to the Registered Facilities of Western Power or Registered Facilities covered by any Balancing Support Contract or Ancillary Service Contract; or - (c) would require System Management to issue Dispatch Instructions to other Registered Facilities in accordance with clauses 7.6.3 or 7.6.4;
+Where System Management considers that a Market Participant has not complied with clause 7.10.1 in relation to any of its Registered Facilities in a manner that: - (a) threatens Power System Security or Power System Reliability; - (b) would require System Management to issue instructions to the Registered Facilities of the Electricity Generation Corporation or Registered Facilities covered by any Balancing Support Contract or Ancillary Service Contract; or - (c) would require System Management to issue Dispatch Instructions to other Registered Facilities in accordance with clauses 7.6.3 or 7.6.4;

-System Management must warn the Market Participant about the deviation and request:
+System Management must warn the Market Participant about the deviation and request an explanation for the deviation; and cessation of the behaviour within a time that System Management considers reasonable.

-- (a) an explanation for the deviation; and - (b) cessation of the behaviour within a time that System Management considers reasonable. - 7.10.6.
-A Market Participant must comply with a request under clause 7.10.5.
+- 7.10.6.
+A Market Participant must comply with a request under clause 7.10.5. - 7.10.6A.
+A Market Participant that cannot comply with a request under clause 7.10.5 must notify System Management as soon as practicable and must include an explanation in that notification. - 7.10.7.

-- 7.10.7.
 Where the Market Participant does not comply with the request referred to in clause 7.10.5, System Management: - (a) may issue directions to the Market Participant in respect of the output of that Registered Facility, without regard for the Dispatch Merit Order, with the objective of minimising the dispatch deviations of the Facility;